4lorn5/MomoTG16/translation process/Readme.md

 ![Test Image 18](https://i.ibb.co/bv2rGKg/2.png)

 The game makes use of spacing not only in a linguistic sense, but also to "cover up" the previous slide's text.
 This isn't a concern on the cutscenes that play between levels, as it only shows one before continuing with the game - but is immediately noticeable on the ending slides.
-As such, any editing that involved moving lines around required the next slide to take into consideration the previous one.
+As such, it was necessary to prolong each line in accordance to the previous one, taking the previous slide in consideration when preparing the next one.

 ## A brief note on the logo localization